adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 - The unary classifiers are modeled using CNN models with the same network architecture.

-- The proposed CNN models are generated with two phases consisting of image representation and classification networks.
+- The proposed CNN models are generated with two phases consisting of **image representation** and **classification networks**.

-First, to represent theinput data, we extract a convolutional cube that has more than one convolutional layer of pre-trainedCNN models.
+	- First, to represent the input data, we extract a convolutional cube that has more than one convolutional layer of pre-trainedCNN models.

-From the convolutional cube of the input data, object regions from the object-proposalgenerations are extracted using ROI pooling.
+		- From the convolutional cube of the input data, object regions from the object-proposal generations are extracted using ROI pooling.

-Then, the convolutional cube extracted from the proposalregions is fed into a classification network that includes two convolutional layers, two fully-connectedlayers and a softmax layer.
+	-  Then, the convolutional cube extracted from the proposalregions is fed into a classification network that includes two convolutional layers, two fully-connectedlayers and a softmax layer.

 To fuse the results from the two separate unary classifiers, we propose aCNN model that uses the convolutional cube and softmax results of the sensor modalities as input.